rkiman/wdwarfdate/docs/source/index.rst

 wdwarfdate
 ==========

-*wdwarfdate* is an open source code which estimates ages of white dwarfs in a bayesian framework. *wdwarfdate* runs a chain a models to estimate ages of white dwarfs and their uncertainties from an effective temperature and a surface gravity.
+*wdwarfdate* is an open source code which estimates ages of white dwarfs in a bayesian framework. *wdwarfdate* runs a chain a models assuming a single star evolution, to estimate ages of white dwarfs and their uncertainties from an effective temperature and a surface gravity.

 ..
 Contents: